Planning a family trip to Lapland? One Irish blogger has some brilliant money-saving tips

 It's right up their with Disneyland when it comes to capturing the imagination of small children and to be honest adults too.

-I was lucky enough to travel to the Lapland area for work last year and I really didn't want to leave.
+I was lucky enough to travel to the Lapland area for work a couple of years ago and I really didn't want to leave.
 Between the Northern Lights and travelling through the snow, it was absolutely magical.